davidamom/snowflake-mcp/README.md

 - **execute_query** - Executes a SQL query on Snowflake and returns the results
   - Input: SQL query string
   - Output: Query results in a structured format

+- **export_to_csv** - Executes a SQL query on Snowflake and returns the results
+  - Input: SQL query string
+  - Output: Num rows exported.
+File path of the output file

 This implementation follows best practices for both MCP protocol implementation and Snowflake database interaction.